Lilo (song)

-"Lilo" is the lead single from Good at Falling, the 2019 debut album of English indie pop act The Japanese House (Amber Bain).
-"Lilo" was released on 27 September 2018.
+"Lilo" is a song by the English indie pop act The Japanese House (Amber Bain).
+It was released on 27 September 2018 as the lead single from her 2019 debut album Good at Falling.

 Background

 Bain has stated that "Lilo" was about her relationship with singer-songwriter Marika Hackman.
 The lyrics deal heavily with themes of falling in love and subsequently falling out of love, wrapped around the imagery of a "lilo", British slang for a personal flotation device.
 Bain later asked Hackman to appear in the music video, after the actress originally cast dropped out.

 Release

 "Lilo" was premiered on Zane Lowe's Beats 1 show on 27 September 2018, the same day as the single's official release via Dirty Hit/Interscope Records.
 The music video was released on 29 October 2018.
 The music video was praised for its atmospheric cinematography and the intimacy of its subject matter.